K-Drama Review: “When The Camellia Blooms” Ruminates On The Messages Of Self Love & Keeping Functional Relationships

 Set in a neighborhood, When the Camellia Blooms is a drama you can watch in solace.
-The practical and heartfelt story-telling easily stirs the viewers to root for each character.
-Picturing relatable characters that viewers might have encountered once in their lives reminisces the relationship we had to let go.
+The practical and heartfelt storytelling easily stirs the viewers to root for each character.
+Picturing relatable characters that viewers might have encountered once in their lives, it reminisces the relationship we had to let go of.

 The serial-killer chase and the romance buildup between Dong Baek and Yong Sik sum up the connecting points of the narrative.
 Fortifying the plot are scenes about the woes of Pil Gu, and the various mother-child relationship highlighted in the series.

-At the same time, the family situations touching relationship and marriage projected in the series left brooding moments.
-It enlightens parents and children in the same bind to understand the perspective and emotions of their family member.
+At the same time, the family situations touching relationships and marriage projected in the series left brooding moments.
+It enlightens parents and children in the same bind to understand the perspective and emotions of their family members.

-It also bravely called attention to irrational societal view points about single parents.
-Aside from that, it left contemplative lessons about discrimination, generation gap and the special bond between children and parents.
+It also bravely called attention to irrational societal viewpoints about single parents.
+Aside from that, it left contemplative lessons about discrimination, the generation gap, and the special bond between children and parents.

 Commendable Character Portrayals